ImNotNihal/COEN-424---SummarEase/README.md

 - The FastAPI backend forwards the text to the Hugging Face summarization model.
 - The model outputs a concise summary (e.g., 3–5 sentences).
 - Firestore stores input length, output length, and processing latency.

-Response: The summarized text and timing metrics are returned to the user.
+- The summarized text and timing metrics are returned to the user.